 8. Braun Envi

-Designed by Industrial designers, the Braun Evi is an elegant and attractive modern compost pit!
-For use in parks, urban areas, and public places, the bin has in-built, bio-reactive substances, which photo-catalyze organic wastes into fertile compost.
+Designed by Industrial designers, the Braun Envi is an elegant and attractive modern compost pit!
+This eco-friendly recycling bin is used in parks, urban areas, and public places.
+One of the most creative bins designed to promote recycling, Braun Envi has in-built, bio-reactive substances, which photo-catalyze organic wastes into fertile compost.
 Apart from aiding the green drive, the bio-reactivity of the bin also ensures minimal stench and odors.

 9. City Compost Bin